jurader/NSCLC_spatial_zone_radiomics/README.md

-# Reanalysis of NSCLC spatial-zone radiomics
+# Reanalysis of NSCLC Spatial-Zone Radiomics

 This repository provides a Google Colab workflow for recalculating feature selection, final Cox models, and Harrell’s C-indices for the max5, max10, and max20 settings using previously saved spatial-zone radiomics CSV files.